A Detailed Guide to Visual Aid Design for Teaching Purposes

 After determining the main features of your student’s learning style and the aim of the lesson, if you are satisfied with your choice, then let’s get on with step 2.

-Apart from the design element, the effectiveness of a visual content relies on its ability to convey a concept in the simplest form possible.
+Apart from the design element, the effectiveness of visual content relies on its ability to convey a concept in the simplest form possible.
 It is not random that visual is an efficient tool for explaining concepts.
 Part of its efficiency comes from the creator having to keep only the core by stripping away all the unnecessary details.

 Tip: One way to successfully pass this step could be using a mind map.
 Through drawing smaller ideas linking to the bigger main idea, teachers would have a pretty good sense of what is the more main, central and irremovable concepts of the lesson.

-Choose the right types of visual aids for teaching
+# Step 3: Choose the right types of visual aids for teaching

 Educational poster